5 ways to deal when your kitchen is full of delicious snacks

 Reminder: On WW, everything is on the menu—including the ice cream that you bought on your last shopping trip.
 The key is to pre-plan and work the eats into your budget.
 For example, will you put a chunk of your daily budget toward the ice cream and then focus on ZeroPoint™ foods at meals?
 Or will you lean on Weeklies and rollovers?

 2. Make your own single-serving portions

 More bags of chips than normal in your pantry?
 Intentionally managing portion sizes is important.
 Research shows that when people serve themselves from larger food packets , they tend to dish up and eat more.
 So what to do with all those cookies?
-Zoe Griffiths, WW's global director of nutrition, suggests making your own snack-sized packs.
+Zoe Griffiths, a registered dietitian, suggests making your own snack-sized packs.
 Divvy up the contents of the larger bag into single servings of chips.
 Take it a step further by labeling the bags with the Points value of the serving for easy tracking.

 3. Choose where you’ll eat